Aquaman And The Lost Kingdom closes chapter on the DC Extended Universe. So what went wrong?

 Also surviving in the new regime is Xolo Mariduena, who plays Jaime Reyes/Blue Beetle.
 Despite the flop that was the 2023 film named after the character, Gunn and Safran have hinted at a second Blue Beetle film.

 The DCU will be part of a landscape filled with superhero content.
-Other than a few exceptions, such as Spider-Man: Across The Spiderverse (2023) and Guardians Of The Galaxy Vol. 3 (2023), most superhero movies underperformed at the box office.
+Other than a few exceptions, such as Spider-Man: Across The Spiderverse (2023) and Guardians Of The Galaxy Vol. 3 (2023), most recent superhero movies underperformed at the box office.

 Some are calling it superhero fatigue: the feeling that new films recycle old ideas, so there is little point in watching them in cinemas when they will show up on streaming platforms later.